silitics/rugpi/www/docs/upgrading-from-v0.7.md

 - Updates should now be delivered as Rugix update bundles instead of system images.
 - The deprecated option `--stream` of `rugpi-ctrl update install` has been removed.
 - The option `--no-reboot` has been removed in favor of `--reboot no`.

+To upgrade an existing system using Rugpi v0.7:

+1. Upgrade your Rugpi Bakery project to Rugix Bakery.
+2. Build an image.
+3. Deploy the image as an update as usual.

 #### Rugix Bakery